hossx/Odin/README.md

 Odin
 ====

-android app for coinport exchange
+android app for coinport exchange (moved from hossx)